davidycliao/flaiR/README.md

 `{flairNLP}`.
-Developed by Developed by [Zalando Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html) in Berlin, Flair NLP offers intuitive interfaces and exceptional multilingual support, particularly for various embedding frameworks and state-of-the-art natural language processing models to analyze your text, such as named entity recognition, sentiment analysis, part-of-speech tagging, biomedical data, sense disambiguation, and classification, with support for a rapidly growing number of languages in the community.
+Developed by Developed by [Zalando Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html) in Berlin, Flair NLP offers intuitive interfaces and exceptional **multilingual support**, particularly for various embedding frameworks, transformers and state-of-the-art natural language processing tasks to analyze your text, such as named entity recognition, sentiment analysis, part-of-speech tagging, biomedical data, sense disambiguation, and classification, with support for a rapidly growing number of languages in the community.
 For a comprehensive understanding of the